 Lifetime warranty.
 That’s one of the huge replacement window benefits, right?
 But how long are window warranties?
-If you look closely at this warranty it’s generally 20-25 years.
-And that’s usually for just the glass, other parts of the assembly of the window could be warrantied for less.
+If you look closely at this warranty, it’s generally 20-25 years.
+And that’s usually for just the glass.
+Other parts of the assembly of the window could be warrantied for less.
 Lower quality replacement windows can come with warranties less than 10 years.

 So, how long should vinyl windows last?
 Professionals agree 15 – 20 years for new, quality windows.
 That’s hardly a lifetime.
 It’s no surprise then that their warranties last exactly this long.
 A window’s warranty typically will not exceed its life expectancy.
 It used to be that homes, including windows, were passed down through generations.
 Now, it’s acceptable to call 20 years a lifetime.
 Since windows are not covered by home warranties, you want to make sure your window solution has a warranty that will give you peace of mind.
 Indow inserts come with a warranty that lasts as long as the purchaser remains in the home.

 Retrofitting windows with inserts will cut utility costs and shrink your carbon footprint while prolonging the life of the original windows and maintaining the curb appeal of your home.
 New windows will look out of place with the rest of the home design.

 Window inserts are the best energy efficient window treatments, despite the new technology available with replacement windows.

 New replacement windows can seal gas between the two panes that further help with thermal insulation.
 The gas, usually argon, helps with heat gain and heat loss because it is less convective than air.
-The inserted gas does leak over time.
+However, the inserted gas does leak over time.
 Leaks can cause the windows to appear foggy.
 In most cases, the leak follows the same timeline as the window, remaining effective for 20 years.
-In some cases, the seal will break, releasing all the gas (which is non-toxic) at once.
+In some cases, the seal will break, releasing all the gas at once.
 With a window insert, you would just remove and reinstall to recreate the seal.
 Argon gas is non-toxic, nonflammable, and non-reactive.
 Another misconception about argon-filled windows is that the gas between the panes will help with noise reduction.
 This is not true.
 Windows with argon gas will help with energy efficiency, but they are not an appropriate solution for noise reduction.

 Other replacement window benefits include Low-E coatings.
 Low-E coatings come in a variety of choices.
 They all can lower the solar heat-gain coefficient (a lower SHGC means less heat passes through the window).
 The benefits of replacement windows with Low-E coating are hard to argue with, but window inserts can provide the same thing.
 Indow Shade Grade has a SHGC of .49 (reducing solar heat-gain by 51%), 57.5% visible light transmittance, R-value listing of 1.96 and UV reduction of 90%.